xoxwaw/gotit.finalproject/README.md

 ## Installation
 `git clone` this repository.

 You should have a MySQL Database running in your machine.
-Ideally, MySQL version 8 and above.
+This project runs on MySQL 8.0.18.
 For MacOS, after you have [Homebrew](https://brew.sh/) installed, run following commands:

 ### MYSQL setup
-`brew install mysql`
+`brew install mysql@8.0.18`

 `brew tap homebrew/services `